 Directed Study courses are custom-designed academic experiences which provide curricular enrichment and flexibility.
-Directed Study is a full semester or term course with varying credit.
-A maximum of six (6) credits for Directed Study may be earned toward a degree.
-No more than three (3) credits from a Directed Study may be earned in one semester.
+Unless a program is being phased out, a maximum of six (6) credits for Directed Study may be earned toward a degree and no more than three (3) credits from a Directed Study may be earned in one semester.

 Applications for Directed Study are approved by the Associate Dean for Academic Affairs.
-Once a Directed Study is approved, the student and supervising instructor must meet and arrange a specific program of study and regular one-one conference times.
+Once a Directed Study is approved, the student and supervising instructor must meet and arrange a specific program of study and regular one-on-one conference times.

-Instructors are responsible for the academic soundness of Directed Study courses and so are limited in the number of Directed Study courses they may supervise in a given semester or term; In addition, not all courses (due to their nature and structure) can be offered using the Directed Study method.
+Instructors, in collaboration with the Associate Dean for Academic Affairs are responsible for the academic soundness of Directed Study courses and so are limited in the number of Directed Study courses they may supervise in a given semester; In addition, not all courses (due to their nature and structure) can be offered using the Directed Study method.

-A Directed Study will not be approved if the number of credits that the student has enrolled in will exceed the recommended credit load for that particular semester or term.
+A Directed Study will not be approved if the number of credits that the student has enrolled in will exceed the recommended credit load for that particular semester.

-To be eligible for Directed Study, a student must be in good standing at St. John's College Junior College and must have:
+Unless a course required for graduation is no-longer offered as a scheduled course, to be eligible for Directed Study, a student must be in good standing at St. John's College Junior College and must have:

 - a.
-Earned a minimum cumulative grade point average of 2.50; - b.
+Earned a minimum cumulative grade point average of 2.5; - b.
 Accumulated adequate background to support the area of desired independent study; - c.
 Consulted with the potential supervising instructor and the Associate Dean for Academic Affairs for guidance; - d.
 Submitted the required Directed Study application to the Associate Dean for Academic Affairs for approval.